wwoods/job_stream/README.md

 -------

 * Make a checkpoint, convert to server / worker model in a single process
+* Sleep 0 or 1 when we don't get any messages for awhile...
 * Merge job\_stream\_inherit into job\_stream\_example (and test it)
 * TIME\_COMM should not include initial isend request, since we're not using primitive objects and that groups in the serialization time